Karren Brady: The Apprentice

 In March 2007, Brady appeared as a celebrity contestant on Comic Relief Does The Apprentice and was team leader for the girls' team, raising more than £750,000 for Comic Relief.
 In June 2008, Brady was a guest interviewer in series four of The Apprentice – interviewing the final five.
-After the show, it was revealed that Brady had fulfilled a promise she made to Lord Alan Sugar on screen, and offered a job to Claire Young, who finished as runner-up in the series, after being impressed by her interview.
+After the show, it was revealed that Brady had fulfilled a promise she made to Lord Alan Sugar on screen by offering a job to Claire Young, who finished as runner-up in the series, after being impressed by her interview.
 In 2009 she interviewed candidates again in The Apprentice Season 5, as seen on BBC 1.

 On 30 August 2009, she was revealed as Sugar's new assistant in the sixth series of The Apprentice, replacing Margaret Mountford, who had left the series (and who returned in series 6, 7, 8 and 9 as a guest interviewer, the same role that Brady had fulfilled in her first appearance in the main UK apprentice series).